An Overview of Transcriptomics

 Live-seq enables Temporal Transcriptomics

-More recently, Chen, Guillaume-Gentil et al. 2022 have overcome this limitation with the creation and development of the Live-Seq approach supported by a novel method for the cytoplasmic biopsies on the same cell.
+Recently, Chen, Guillaume-Gentil et al. 2022 have overcome this limitation with the creation and development of the Live-Cell Sequencing (Live-Seq) approach.
 [4] Live-Seq, unlike other approaches for single-cell transcriptomics, utilizes the FluidFM technology to collect cytoplasmic biopsies from live single cells for subsequent transcriptome profiling of the investigated cells.
 The use of FluidFM technology for collection of cytoplasmic content while preserving cell viability means that both the ground-state transcriptome and downstream phenotypic changes can be quantified in single cells.
 [4]

 References